-SEO is definitely a great weapon in armor of small marketers and bloggers.
+SEO is definitely a great weapon in the armor of small marketers and bloggers.
 The beauty of SEO is that you can drive a lot of traffic to your website without spending a single dollar on ads.

 Search engines like Google change their algorithm many times in a year therefore SEO is also a rapidly changing field.

-To take advantage of SEO you have to be updated with latest techniques and tools.
+To take advantage of SEO you have to be updated with the latest techniques and tools.

 I really hope you find this guide helpful to add FAQ schema in WordPress and non-WordPress websites.

 What other techniques or hacks do you use to boost your organic traffic?

 Have any query regarding this topic should it via comments below I will be happy to help.

 What is FAQ Schema?